 Emergency Index: an Annual Document of Performance Practice, edited by Zoe Guttenplan, Vol. 9:386–87.
 Brooklyn, NY: Ugly Duckling Press, 2020.

 This text follows a practice-led enquiry into the spatial characteristics of textiles.
-As a whole, the project combines handwoven fabric, drawing and objects to pose weaving as a spatial practice and processual choreography enacting a techno-material modality of worldly conduct.
+As a whole, the project combines handwoven fabric, drawing and objects.
+It poses weaving as a spatial practice and a processual choreography enacting a techno-material modality of worldly conduct.

 I begin by considering textiles as signifiers of spatial relations, then move to discuss the motives and formal intentions of a recent body of artwork.
 Elaborating on the notion of an ontological continuum between material, maker and the spaces engendered by their correspondence, I argue weaving is a sensuous gathering of corporeal flows and their subsequent dispersal as aberrant, orthogonal trajectories.

 I conclude by questioning the conditionality of presence as a circumstantial configuration of practice, proximity, and differentiation.

 Paper presented the Universities Art Association Conference, Quebec, QC, October 2019.

 May 4 – June 16, 2018

 dc3 Art Projects, Edmonton AB

 "A tactic of underperformance marks more than the simple dichotomy between functional and nonfunctional forms.
 It opens up the logic of function for reconsideration and illuminates the ideals of success and productivity underlying the ethos of utility.
 It shows the force objects have to shape and move the body and becomes a way to reclaim and redirect those movements with critical sensitivity toward creating the material and social spaces we inhabit."